DefinitionBy Mayo Clinic Staff

 An upper endoscopy is a procedure used to visually examine your upper digestive system with a tiny camera on the end of a long, flexible tube.
 A specialist in diseases of the digestive system (gastroenterologist) uses an endoscopy to diagnose and, sometimes, treat conditions that affect the esophagus, stomach and beginning of the small intestine (duodenum).

-The medical term for an upper endoscopy is esophagogastroduodenoscopy.
-An upper endoscopy may be done in your doctor's office, an outpatient surgery center or a hospital.
+The medical term for an upper endoscopy is esophago-gastroduodenoscopy.
+You may have an upper endoscopy done in your doctor's office, an outpatient surgery center or a hospital.

 - Greenwald DA, et al. Overview of upper gastrointestinal endoscopy (esophagogastroduodenoscopy). http://www.uptodate.com/home.
 Accessed April 7, 2015.

 - Understanding upper endoscopy.
 American Society for Gastrointestinal Endoscopy. http://www.asge.org/patients/patients.aspx?id=6822.
 Accessed April 7, 2015.

 - Feldman M, et al. Preparation for and complications of GI endoscopy.
 In: Sleisenger & Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
 10th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2016. http://www.clinicalkey.com.
 Accessed April 7, 2015.

 - Goldman L, et al. Gastrointestinal endoscopy.
 In: Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed April 7, 2015.